-So now you’ve made the basic soap recipes and you want to add some color and fun to your soap.
-Adding Color to homemade soap is not difficult.
+So now that you’ve made the simple cold process soap recipes, you’ll want to add design, layers, and make it your own.
+Adding color to soap is not difficult.
 It’s a matter of finding out what to put in.

 There are a lot of ideas on the internet that I would not recommend simply because of toxicity…a big thing!

 In my mind, why go to all the hard work of making soap if you’re going to ruin the whole batch by adding fragrance oils and dyes.
 When you make your own soap, you have a great opportunity to make something nourishing for your family.